 If you’ve ever taken the wrong medication on an empty stomach, you know the importance of reading the outside of your pill bottle.
 It’s not uncommon for the pharmacy to warn you to take certain drugs with food.
 But did you know that what you eat can also affect your medication?

 Are you on a prescription statin, like Lipitor or Zocor?
 Then you might want to lay off the grapefruit juice.
-Compounds from the fruit can actually prevent an enzyme in your intestines from breaking down the medicine.
+Compounds from the fruit (called furanocoumarins) can actually prevent an enzyme in your intestines from breaking down the medicine.
 This can lead to a higher concentration of the drug in the body and potentially result in a toxic reaction.

 But even if you aren’t on a statin, you might want to beware of grapefruit-drug interactions.
-“What people don’t realize is that it can interact with a large number of drugs, not just statins,” says Dr. Morton Tavel, author of Health Tips, Myths and Tricks: A Physician’s Advice.
+“What people don’t realize is that it can interact with a large number of drugs, not just statins,” says Morton Tavel, MD, author of Health Tips, Myths and Tricks: A Physician’s Advice.
 “Anyone taking virtually any medication should avoid grapefruit juice entirely.”
 This includes over-the-counter antihistamines and even birth control.

-“If you have milk products in your stomach, those drugs become a lot less bioavailable,” says Dr. Len Horovitz, an internist at Lenox Hill Hospital.
+“If you have milk products in your stomach, those drugs become a lot less bioavailable,” says Len Horovitz, MD, an internist at Lenox Hill Hospital in New York City.

 People on monoamine oxidase inhibitors (MAOIs) should also cut back on strong, aged cheeses such as Parmesan and Camembert.
 These cheeses have high levels of tyramine, an amino acid that helps keep your blood pressure in check.
 High levels of tyramine are associated with migraine headaches and blood pressure spikes.